symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 -----

 The default settings of a block are defined in the block service.
-If you use a 3rd party block you might want to alter these for your application.
+If you use a third party block, you might want to alter these for your application.
 Use the ``sonata_block`` key for this.
 You can define default settings for a block service type or more specific for a block class.
-The later is usefull as a block service can be used by multiple block classes and sometimes you only want specific settings for one of the block classes.
+The later is useful when you are using the same block service for multiple block classes but you only want specific settings for one of the block classes.

 .. configuration-block::